-Mould can also worsen asthma and allergies, so people with weakened immune systems are particularly vulnerable to its effects.
-As a tenant dealing with indoor mould, you need to be aware of your rights and responsibilities as well as those of your landlord.
+Mould in the house can worsen asthma and allergies, so people with weakened immune systems are particularly vulnerable to its effects.
+In indoor environments, mould is a result of moisture and poor ventilation.
+This fungal growth can trigger all sorts of health problems, including nasal congestion, sneezing, coughing, wheezing and respiratory infections.
+As a tenant dealing with indoor mould in a rental property, you need to be aware of your rights and responsibilities as well as those of your landlord.

 If you find mould in your rental property, it’s important to have it removed promptly to prevent health issues and further damage to the property.
 When you need to remove mould from your home, try taking the following steps: